Blair-community-help-resources/blair-community-help-resources.github.io/food_banks.md

 <h2><strong>Food Banks in the Blair County area</strong></h2>
 <p>
   The following is a interactable list of food banks that are available in the Blair County area.
-As much informatin possible is given for each food bank.
+As much information possible is given for each food bank.
 </p>
    <div class="accordion">
      <div class="accordion-header">